spencertipping/tau/doc/compiler-structures.md

 ## Γ and γ
 **FIXME:** we can't name-insert within Γ like is implied by the API; we need to have custom γs that do this name-grabbing perhaps.
 Right now it's unclear how we grab ξs from `w`.
+More specifically, we need to direct-insert named ξs at specific points in the γ pipeline.

 ```cpp
 struct Γ